ncatlab/nlab-content/pages/19.md

 +-- {: .query}

 [[Todd Trimble]]: Can I ask what you mean when you call these "precursors"?

+[[JA]]:  Anticipations, 4-runners, 4-shadowings, philosophical underpinnings &hellip;

 =--